mikhaill/mikhaill.github.io/_posts/2015-10-13-Price Increase.md

 <tr>
 <td>
 - Disk Space: 2GB

 - Bandwidth: 20GB

 - Admin Seats: 2
 </td>
 <td>
  - Disk Space: 5GB

 - Bandwidth: 100GB

  - Admin Seats: 3
  </td>
 <td>
  - Disk Space: 10GB

  - Bandwidth: 250GB

  - Admin Seats: 5
 </td>
 </tr>
 </tbody>
 </table>

 Before the change, whether you were doing $10 in revenue or $100,000,000 in revenue as long as your usage fit disk/bandwith/admin tier you paid the same.
-Now if two business are using exactly the same disk/bandwidth/seats but one is is making $100,000 annually and one is making $10,000,000 the bigger business get bumped into a higher plan.
+Now if two business are using exactly the same disk/bandwidth/admin tier but one is is making $100,000 annually and one the other, $10,000,000 the bigger business gets bumped into a higher plan.
 This forced many of their current users to pay significantly more.
 It's no surprise that some of the user feedback has been:

 > A 150% price increase?
 That's ridiculous......
+---
 >  Do you realize how impractical it is to ask a business with a gross revenue of 100K to pay 250 a month?
 Most likely their profit margins are already minimal - could be 30K of profit, and less minus operating expenses.
+---
 > My monthly bill for one website is going from roughly $90 a month to $1,500 A MONTH??
 The other from $49 to $249??

 (You can read the two forum strings on the Miva forums [here](http://extranet.miva.com/forums/showthread.php?116875-Update-on-Pricing-from-Miva-Inc/) and [here](http://extranet.miva.com/forums/showthread.php?116852-New-Pricing/ )

-What can we learn from this ?
+What can we learn from this?

-- ** Price sensitivity **.
+- **Price sensitivity**.
 As I wrote in my [Customer Budgets](/3_Budgets/), you need to know the budget of your customers.
 Historically, Miva has always targeted the smaller merchant that is intensely price sensitive.
 This also backs into knowing your customer P&L. Some merchants net margins are so thin that a $500 annual cost difference is a big deal to them.
 	- Perhaps Miva did this on purpose to get rid of some of the smaller customers, but realistically, when doing a price increase, model out the changes by reviewing a few customers usage.
 Having the price jump 10x or more is generally not going to be received well by the customers.
-- Giving customers 30 day ** notice** to such a dramatic price change further negatively effects the company perception.
+- Giving customers 30 day **notice** to such a dramatic price change further negatively effects the company perception.
 It's impossible to migrate to a different platform in 30 days.
 - Product positioning .
 In [Revenue Models](/4_Models/) I talk about that many business dislike the revenue share model once they grow.
 Miva essentially switched to a hybrid revenue share model.
 The bigger the customer got, the higher plan they got bumped into.